 The AI Wrapper Market in 2025

-The AI wrapper market has exploded from practically nothing three years ago to a $50 billion industry competing with traditional SaaS giants.
+The AI wrapper market has grown from nothing three years ago to a $50 billion industry competing with traditional SaaS giants.

-Over 35,000 AI wrapper companies now exist globally, with hundreds launching every week and some reaching $100 million in revenue within just 12 months.
+Over 35,000 AI wrapper companies exist globally, with hundreds launching weekly and some reaching $100 million in revenue within 12 months.

-Understanding this market's size, growth patterns, and competitive dynamics matters if you're building in this space or trying to figure out whether there's still room for new players.
+Understanding this market's size, growth patterns, and competitive dynamics matters if you're building in this space or evaluating whether there's room for new players.

 What is the market size of the AI wrapper market?